BhallaLab/almirah/docs/source/index.rst

 If your dataset is a BIDS dataset, congrats you are done! 🎉

-If you dataset follows a different specification, describe it as a config file by referring to :doc:`writing-configs/specification`.
+If your dataset follows a different specification, describe it as a config file by referring to :doc:`writing-configs/specification`.
 This should allow filtering and querying of the dataset.